History of Chinese immigration to Canada: Immigration Acts and Exclusion Era, 1885–1947

-In 1885, the Government of Canada passed the Chinese Immigration Act, 1885, levying a 'Head Tax' of $50 on any Chinese coming to Canada, thereby making Chinese people the only ethnic group to pay a tax in order to enter Canada.
-What's more is that, well before the 1885 Act, a series of Chinese tax acts were passed in British Columbia.
+In 1885, the Government of Canada passed the Chinese Immigration Act, 1885, levying a 'Head Tax' of $50 on any Chinese—but no other ethnic group—coming to Canada.
+Well before the 1885 Act a series of Chinese tax acts had been passed in British Columbia.
 After the 1885 legislation failed to deter Chinese immigration, the Canadian government passed the Chinese Immigration Act, 1900 to increase the tax to $100.
-The Chinese had no choice but to pay it even though it was worth two years' salary of a railway worker.
+The Chinese had no choice but to pay it, although it was two years' salary for a railway worker.

 Chinese Consolidated Benevolent Association, 1885

 Soon afterward, Chinese merchants among larger Chinese communities formed the Chinese Consolidated Benevolent Association (CCBA), which was registered as a charitable organization in August 1884, but effectively served as an "internal administrative institution" in the Chinese-Canadian community.
 The CCBA opened their first branch in Victoria in 1885 and a second in Vancouver in 1895.
-The Association was mandatory for all Chinese in the area to join and would do everything from representing members in legal disputes to sending the remains of members who died back to their ancestral homelands in China.
+It was mandatory for all Chinese in the area to join the Association, which did everything from representing members in legal disputes to sending the remains of members who died back to their ancestral homelands in China.

-Huang Zunxian, the Chinese Consulate in San-Francisco, played an integral role in the establishment of CCBA:Now the Honorable Huang Zun Xian permitted to forward our case to the Chinese Ambassador to England to send again an official protest to the British Government.
+Huang Zunxian, the Chinese consul in San Francisco, US, played an integral role in the establishment of CCBA:Now the Honorable Huang Zun Xian permitted to forward our case to the Chinese Ambassador to England to send again an official protest to the British Government.
 He also instructed that we raise funds, firstly, to hire lawyers for the case, and secondly, to be prepared for the establishment of The Chinese Consolidated Benevolent Association.
-This Chinese representative body could, therefore, address all the issues concerning the Westerners, and do benevolence by taking care of the sick and the poor Chinese.With the large extent of discriminatory legislation against Chinese immigrants, CCBA worked actively in seeking external support, for instance, by sending letters to the Chinese Ambassador to England and the Chinese Foreign Minister, as well as corresponding with the Chinese Consul in San-Francisco.
-CCBA would also send petitions to local administrations.
+This Chinese representative body could, therefore, address all the issues concerning the Westerners, and do benevolence by taking care of the sick and the poor Chinese.With the large extent of discriminatory legislation against Chinese immigrants, CCBA worked actively in seeking external support, for instance, by sending letters to the Chinese Ambassador to the United Kingdom and the Chinese Foreign Minister, as well as corresponding with the Chinese consul in San Francisco.
+CCBA also sent petitions to local administrations.
 In 1909, in response to the City of Victoria's policy of segregating Chinese children in public schools, CCBA constructed the Chinese Public School.